 With some Champlain Valley residents being evacuated by boat and the Wesport Marina totally flooded, we’re feeling fortunate that a submerged boathouse and waterfront is the extent of our flooding problems.

 Although we have our work cut our for us when Lake Champlain water levels drop, another short-term challenge is the super saturated soil.
 Tilling the vegetable garden has been out of the question, planting more grape vines, fruit trees and shrubs likewise has been suspended lest we drown the roots.
-Last year, I planted spinach and radishes in the garden in mid-March, and my bride and I had been gorging on succulent baby spinach for weeks by this point.
+Last year, I planted spinach and French Breakfast Radishes in the garden in mid-March, and my bride and I had been gorging on succulent baby spinach for weeks by this point.
 Not so this year.
 Some onions and leeks wintered over, but nothing new has been planted in the vegetable garden yet.